Examine the pathways between farm and table and their implications for people, the economy, and the planet. This program is one-of-a-kind in Canada.

 Digging Deeper into Regenerative Farming Practices

-"Students will have the opportunity to get their hands dirty and work alongside expert faculty as we plan the operations and logistics of moving to and setting up the new Trent farm." - Dr Karen Thompson, Assistant Professor and SAFS Program Coordinator
+"Students will have the opportunity to get their hands dirty and work alongside expert faculty as we plan the operations and logistics of moving to and setting up the new Trent farm." - Dr Karen Thompson, Associate Professor and SAFS Program Coordinator

 Why small-scale farming is inspiring a new crop of sustainable farmers